joshpsawyer/catmeister-dot-com/src/colophon.md

 **CATMEISTER** is:

-- a place for written tutorials & techniques because there's I cannot retain knowledge from a video for the life of me
+- a place for written tutorials & techniques because I cannot retain knowledge from a video for the life of me and occasionally I take very long breaks from doing stuff and forget how to do everything
 - some experiments and ascii art
 - copyright &copy; 2024